shuhaib-aot/forms-flow-installation-doc/Pages/AWSEKS/AWSEKSInstallation.md

 This guide helps you to create all of the required resources to get started with Amazon Elastic Kubernetes Service (Amazon EKS) using eksctl, a simple command line utility for creating and managing Kubernetes clusters on Amazon EKS.
-At the end of this tutorial, you will have a running Amazon EKS cluster that you can deploy applications to
+At the end of this tutorial, you will have a running Amazon EKS cluster that you can deploy applications .

 ### Prerequisites